nint8835/rileyflynn.me/markdown/work.md

 ## CoLab Software

+**Full Stack Developer** - _September 2019 - Present_

+Responsible for working on many aspects of CoLab, a cloud-based design review and issue tracking platform.

+---

-**Full Stack Development Intern** - _April 2019 - Present_
+**Full Stack Development Intern** - _April 2019 - September 2019_

-Responsible for working on many aspects of Gradient, a cloud-based design review and issue tracking platform.
+Responsible for working on many aspects of CoLab, a cloud-based design review and issue tracking platform.

 ---